Try a Free Live AI Golf Lesson TRY FREE

 The opposite of that would be if the hands were to travel on a rounded path like the curved yellow line in the final photo.
 This is much more common for players who don't strike the ball very solidly, and amateurs who flip the club at impact.

-Those golfers feel like they make a very wide arc with their hands, with the hands and club working way out away from the body, much too shallow, so they're already at impact when their hands are in front of the right thigh, whereas Adrian's club is still parallel to the ground in that position.
+Those golfers feel like they make a very wide arc with their hands, with the hands and club working way out away from the body, much too shallow, so they're already at impact when their hands are in front of the trail thigh — whereas Adrian's club is still parallel to the ground in that position.
+Training with the GOAT Drill system builds the muscle memory to eliminate this shallow, flippy pattern for good.

 It's critical that you feel three things in your swing: